amimiraj/NFT-marketplace/README.md

-**Used Technologies** : In the development, we have used html, tailwind which is a CSS framework and react.js for front-end and javascript, Solidity for backend.
-Moreover, we have used ERC721 which is a standard for representing ownership of non-fungible tokens, that is, where each token is unique, Hardhat for development environment and Goreli which is a Proof-of-Stake (PoS) testnet designed to simulate the behaviour of the Ethereum mainnet and Alchemy that offers a powerful blockchain or web3 development platform.
+**Used Technologies** : In the development, we have used Tailwind and React.js for the front-end, JavaScript, and Solidity for the backend.
+Moreover, we have employed ERC721, a standard for representing ownership of unique non-fungible tokens.
+Our development stack includes Hardhat for the development environment and Goreli, a Proof-of-Stake (PoS) testnet designed to simulate the behavior of the Ethereum mainnet.
+Additionally, we've leveraged Alchemy, which offers a powerful Blockchain and web3 development platform.
 Below, we are presenting and explaining a glimpse of it.